pubg/api-assets/README.md

 The casing for file, folder, key, and value names is consistent with the data.
 In cases where there was no specific, case such as the `Assets` folder, we chose to line them up with the casing around them.
 So `Assets` starts with an uppercase letter because the folders and files within it do as well.

+Data found in the `dictionaries` folder will not be found in the `enums` folder and vice versa.
+The difference between them is whether the possible values need to be mapped to a shorter, more human-readable name.
+The folders are explained further below.

 ## Assets

 The `Assets` folder contains art assets for equipment, weapons, and more.
 Assets for data found in the telemetry will have the same file name.
 For example, `Item_Attach_Weapon_Lower_AngledForeGrip_C` in the telemetry will match up to `Item_Attach_Weapon_Lower_AngledForeGrip_C.png`.